AydinCodes/memecoin-minter-next/README.md

 ## Deployment

-To deploy SolMinter to production:
+To deploy SolHype to production:

 1. Build the application:
    ```